SystemRDL/PeakRDL-regblock/docs/cpuif/customizing.rst

     Extend your class from :class:`peakrdl_regblock.cpuif.CpuifBase`.
     Define the port declaration string, and provide a reference to your template file.

-3. Use your new CPUIF definition when exporting!
+3. Use your new CPUIF definition when exporting.
+4. If you think the CPUIF protocol is something others might find useful, let me know and I can add it to PeakRDL!